Skip to main content

 Video too long400Video exceeds 10 seconds

-Invalid file typeinvalid_file_type400Unsupported extension
+Invalid file typeinvalid_file_type400Unsupported extension (not MP4, MOV, AVI, or WEBM)

 Not completed400Requesting calculated/raw data before success